yichenroy/com-liferay-poshi-runner/pql.markdown

 # Poshi Query Language

-PQL (Poshi Query Language) is a simple query language that will be used to select tests to run for a particular batch.
-This language was modeled off of JQL (JIRA Query Language).
+Poshi Query Language (PQL) is a query language that is used to select Poshi tests.
+PQL is modeled on [JIRA Query Language (JQL)](https://confluence.atlassian.com/jirasoftwarecloud/advanced-searching-764478330.html).

 In order to leverage PQL to create a subset of tests you will need to set a 'test.batch.property.query[XXX]' within 'test.properties'.